stefanofabi/drops-lims/README.md

 # git clone https://github.com/stefanofabi/drops-lims.git
 ```

-2. Create a copy of the .env.example file and rename it to .env.
-Inside it we will edit the environment variables to establish the connection to the database.
+2. Create a copy of the .env.example file and rename it .env.
+Inside it we will edit the environment variables to establish the connection with the database and mail server

 ```
 # cd drops-lims